TryGhost/algolia/packages/algolia-netlify/README.md

 1. `post.published`
    - Name: Post published
    - Event: Post published
-   - Target URL: the endpoint of the post-published function, found on Netlify's admin panel (https://YOUR-SITE-ID.netlify.com/.netlify/functions/post-published?key=xyz)
+   - Target URL: the endpoint of the post-published function, found on Netlify's admin panel plus the `NETLIFY_KEY` as a query parameter as defined in the configuration data above (https://YOUR-SITE-ID.netlify.com/.netlify/functions/post-published?key=NETLIFY_KEY)

 2. `post.published.edited`
    - Name: Post updated
    - Event: Published post updated
-   - Target URL: the endpoint of the post-published function, found on Netlify's admin panel (https://YOUR-SITE-ID.netlify.com/.netlify/functions/post-published?key=xyz)
+   - Target URL: the endpoint of the post-published function, found on Netlify's admin panel plus the `NETLIFY_KEY` as a query parameter as defined in the configuration data above (https://YOUR-SITE-ID.netlify.com/.netlify/functions/post-published?key=NETLIFY_KEY)

 3. `post.unpublished`
    - Name: Post unpublished
    - Event: Post unpublished
-   - Target URL: the endpoint of the post-published function, found on Netlify's admin panel (https://YOUR-SITE-ID.netlify.com/.netlify/functions/post-unpublished?key=xyz)
+   - Target URL: the endpoint of the post-published function, found on Netlify's admin panel plus the `NETLIFY_KEY` as a query parameter as defined in the configuration data above (https://YOUR-SITE-ID.netlify.com/.netlify/functions/post-unpublished?key=NETLIFY_KEY)

 4. `post.deleted`
    - Name: Post deleted
    - Event: Post deleted
-   - Target URL: the endpoint of the post-published function, found on Netlify's admin panel (https://YOUR-SITE-ID.netlify.com/.netlify/functions/post-unpublished?key=xyz)
+   - Target URL: the endpoint of the post-published function, found on Netlify's admin panel plus the `NETLIFY_KEY` as a query parameter as defined in the configuration data above (https://YOUR-SITE-ID.netlify.com/.netlify/functions/post-unpublished?key=NETLIFY_KEY)

 These webhooks will trigger an index on every **future change of posts**.